You too can download the communication kit and help spread the word about the right behaviour to adopt!

 Do not go underground

-Do not go into a basement or underground car park.
+Do not enter a basement or underground car park.

 Stay away from waterways